Skin Hunters: Discovery

-The man originally told the journalists about this case is a well known head of a local undertaker emporium named Witold Skrzydlewski, who was despite originally helping the journalist's investigation accused of starting and expanding the system.
+The man who originally told the journalists about this case is a well-known head of a local undertaker emporium named Witold Skrzydlewski, who was despite originally helping the journalist's investigation accused of starting and expanding the system.
 He was the main figure in the documentary "Necrobusiness".
 His company still has a stronghold in Polish undertaking business.

 In popular culture

 In 2003, a film Skin Hunters (Łowcy skór) was made of the case starring Piotr Adamczyk.
 In 2008, a documentary of the events, Necrobusiness, was made by a Swedish company.
+In 2024, a documentary series, Skin Hunters, was made.